top of page

 BSW, MSW, RSW

-My name is Cassandra Knegt.
-I am a cis-gendered female with pronouns of she/her and an ADHD identified therapist working with youth (12+) and adults.
-I am Indigenous, Mi'kmaq Potlotek First Nation and settler Canadian background.
-I have dedicated much of my career to working with Indigenous peoples and First Nations communities.
+I’m Cassandra Knegt, a cis-gendered female (she/her) and ADHD-identified therapist working with youth (12+) and adults.
+I am Indigenous, Mi'kmaq Potlotek First Nation, and of settler Canadian descent.
+Throughout my career, I’ve focused on supporting Indigenous peoples, First Nations communities, the LGBTQ+ community, and neurodivergent individuals.